+- · The typical All-Red Clearance intervals are as follows:

 - A) Protected Only Phase:

-- $\rightarrow$ 1.5 seconds
+- → 1.5 seconds

 - B) Protected / Permissive Phase:

-- $\rightarrow 0.0$ seconds
+- → 0.0 seconds

 - C) Ped / Bike Signal:

-- $\rightarrow$ 2.5 seconds
+- → 2.5 seconds

-Recommended Guideline • For locations with unique geometry (i.e. skewed, offset intersection, significant grade etc.) the All-Red Clearance interval should be determined in accordance with the vehicle clearance equation shown in Section 3.3.3 of the Canadian Capacity Guide for Signalized Intersections (2008).
+• For locations with unique geometry (i.e. skewed, offset intersection, significant grade etc.) the All-Red Clearance interval should be determined in accordance with the vehicle clearance equation shown in Section 3.3.3 of the Canadian Capacity Guide for Signalized Intersections (2008).
 The All-Red Clearance interval shall be rounded to the nearest 0.5 seconds.
 The all-red clearance formula is provided below with a description of the variables provided in Appendix B.

-All-Red Clearance = $\left(3.6\left(\frac{W+I}{V}\right)\right)$
+All-Red Clearance = $$\left(3.6\left(\frac{W+I}{V}\right)\right)$$

-• The all-red interval may be increased by up to 1.0 second above the minimum vehicle all-red clearance interval to accommodate concurrent bicycle traffic.
+The all-red interval may be increased by up to 1.0 second above the minimum vehicle all-red clearance interval to accommodate concurrent bicycle traffic.